OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/doe.rst

 .. testcode:: simple_model_doe

-    from openmdao.main.api import Assembly
+    from openmdao.main.api import Assembly, Component
     from openmdao.lib.drivers.api import DOEdriver
-    from openmdao.lib.doegenerators.api import FullFactorial
+    from openmdao.lib.doegenerators.api import Uniform
-    from openmdao.lib.casehandlers.api import ListCaseRecorder

     from openmdao.examples.simple.paraboloid import Paraboloid

+    from openmdao.lib.casehandlers.api import JSONCaseRecorder

     class Analysis(Assembly):

         def configure(self):

-            self.add('paraboloid', Paraboloid())
+            self.add('parabloid', Paraboloid)

             self.add('driver', DOEdriver())
-            #There are a number of different kinds of DOE available in openmdao.lib.doegenerators
-            self.driver.DOEgenerator = FullFactorial(10) #Full Factorial DOE with 10 levels for each variable

-            #DOEdriver will automatically record the values of any parameters for each case
+            self.driver.DOEgenerator = Uniform(1000)

             self.driver.add_parameter('paraboloid.x', low=-50, high=50)
             self.driver.add_parameter('paraboloid.y', low=-50, high=50)
-            #tell the DOEdriver to also record any other variables you want to know for each case

             self.driver.add_response('paraboloid.f_xy')

-            #Simple recorder which stores the cases in memory.
-            self.recorders = [ListCaseRecorder(),]
+            self.recorders = [JSONCaseRecorder('doe.json')]

-            self.driver.workflow.add('paraboloid')

 Or download our version of the file
 :download:`here </../examples/openmdao.examples.simple/openmdao/examples/simple/doe.py>`.

 To run a DOE we use the :ref:`DOEdriver <DOEdriver.py>`, which serves as the driver any time you want to run any kind of DOE.
 To specify the particular type of DOE, you set the ``DOEgenerator`` attribute.
-In this case we used :ref:`FullFactorial <FullFactorial.py>`, but any of the DOEgenerators would work.
+In this case we used :ref:`Uniform <Uniform.py>`, but any of the DOEgenerators would work.

 You can see that this code does not look a whole lot different from the code in the previous tutorials  on :ref:`unconstrained <using-CONMIN>` and :ref:`constrained <constrained-optimization>` optimizations.
 We're still using  the same Paraboloid component as before.
 Also, just like before, we use the ``add_parameter`` method to specify what inputs should be varied by the DOE.
-Since we specified the low and high to be -50 and 50 respectively,  with 10 levels, the FullFactorial DOE generator will divide each parameter into 10 evenly spaced bins and then generate the full set of combinations possible (100 cases in total).
-Note that a full factorial DOE can get very expensive very quickly.
+Since we specified the low and high to be -50 and 50 respectively, the Uniform DOE generator will choose 1000 uniformly spaced points.
-The total number of cases you run will be :math:`l^n`, where :math:`l` is the number of levels and :math:`n` is the number of parameters.

 One new thing in this example is the use of a case recorder.
 Each case in a given DOE results in a set of inputs being set into your model; then the model gets run, and some outputs are calculated.
 Obviously you want to record the results of this process for each case in the DOE.
 You use a :ref:`CaseRecorder
 <openmdao.lib.casehandler.api.py>` for that.
 The CaseRecorder's job is to store the information from each
 case in some fashion.
-In this example  we used a :ref:`ListCaseRecorder
+In this example  we used a :ref:`JSONCaseRecorder
-<openmdao.lib.casehandlers.listcase.py>` which just stored them in memory.
-There are other kinds though
-that are more permanent, for example, the :ref:`DBcaseRecorder <openmdao.lib.casehandlers.dbcase.py>`, which saves all your cases to a SQLite database to be reviewed later.

-All CaseRecorders have the same interface and can be used interchangeably.
-In fact, if you notice, we specified a ListCaseRecorder as part of a list.
+<openmdao.lib.casehandlers.JSONCaseRecorder.py>` which is written to a file.

 .. testsetup:: simple_model_doe_pieces

-    from openmdao.main.api import Assembly
+    from openmdao.main.api import Assembly, Component
     from openmdao.lib.drivers.api import DOEdriver
-    from openmdao.lib.doegenerators.api import FullFactorial
+    from openmdao.lib.doegenerators.api import Uniform
-    from openmdao.lib.casehandlers.api import ListCaseRecorder

     from openmdao.examples.simple.paraboloid import Paraboloid

+    from openmdao.lib.casehandlers.api import JSONCaseRecorder

     class Analysis(Assembly):

         def configure(self):

-            self.add('paraboloid', Paraboloid())
+            self.add('parabloid', Paraboloid)

             self.add('driver', DOEdriver())
-            #There are a number of different kinds of DOE available in openmdao.lib.doegenerators
-            self.driver.DOEgenerator = FullFactorial(10) #Full Factorial DOE with 10 levels for each variable

-            #DOEdriver will automatically record the values of any parameters for each case
+            self.driver.DOEgenerator = Uniform(1000)

             self.driver.add_parameter('paraboloid.x', low=-50, high=50)
             self.driver.add_parameter('paraboloid.y', low=-50, high=50)

+            self.driver.add_response('paraboloid.f_xy')

     self = Analysis()

 .. testcode:: simple_model_doe_pieces

-            #Simple recorder which stores the cases in memory.
+            #Simple recorder which stores the cases in a JSON file
-            self.recorders = [ListCaseRecorder(),]
+            self.recorders = [JSONCaseRecorder('doe.json'), ]

 You can add as many CaseRecorders to that list as you want, and each one will record every case separately.
 This enables you to save information to more than one place at the same time.